-A 2010 Venice Days candidate, 2010 top 20 IFP Narrative Labs Finalist, and 2011 Langdon Review of the Arts recipient, HOLD was proclaimed "one of the best films of the year" (CINEMALOGUE), "bold, stark, and unflinching" (UK CINEHOUSE), "a practically flawless piece of filmmaking" (PEGASUS NEWS), and "daring and well made…that Frank Mosley was born to make movies" (GORDON AND THE WHALE).
+HOLD was featured on NPR and GOOD MORNING TEXAS, and later proclaimed "one of the best films of the year" (CINEMALOGUE), "bold, stark, and unflinching" (UK CINEHOUSE), "a practically flawless piece of filmmaking" (PEGASUS NEWS), "engaging and tightly woven" (THE MOVIE POOL), and "daring and well made…that Frank Mosley was born to make movies" (GORDON AND THE WHALE).

 It is now proud to be streaming exclusively on Fandor, where it's been called "slyly subversive" (KEYFRAME).

 Starring Robby Storey, Stephanie Rhodes, Jodie Moore, Andrew Sensenig, Jeri Smith, Steven Markel, and Jack Elliott.

 -2010 Dallas International Film Festival (The Texas Competition)

 -2010 Litchfield Hills International Film Festival, Kent, CT - *Winner- The Sleeping Giant Award